 Some women have vomiting, chills, and headaches, too.
 However, if you experience these symptoms more than 24 hours after taking the second medication, call the clinic.

 An in-clinic abortion procedure is available to women starting at five weeks from the first day of your last period and up until the last day of the 13th week.
-Your procedure will begin with a preliminary pelvic exam and test for Chlamydia.
+Your procedure will begin with a preliminary pelvic exam..
+You will be given an antibiotic prior to the procedure.
 The doctor will then inject a local anesthetic to numb the cervix, dilate the cervix using manual dilators, and perform the vacuum aspiration procedure (usually lasting about a minute or two).

-In the recovery room you will rest, review aftercare instructions and receive medications that will help prevent infection.
-You will also be given a prescription for a pain medication to use at home, if needed.
+In the recovery room you will rest, review aftercare instructions and receive medications for cramping.
+You may also be given a prescription for a pain medication to use at home, if needed.